mahmoudaboelmagd/mahmoudaboelmagd/README.md

 - 🧠 7+ years of experience in mobile development
 - 📱 Specializing in Android Native & React Native
 - 🚀 Passionate about scalable apps, clean architecture, and CI/CD
 - 🔄 Open to collaboration on impactful mobile projects
+- 📆 1,246 contributions in the last year

 ---